 In order to curb the persisting income inequality problem in the U.S., reforms must be implemented at the policy level.
 For additional insight, we consulted a panel of experts regarding changes that can help.
 Click on the experts’ profiles to read their bios and responses to the following key questions:

-- Why do you believe the income gap by race has increased tremendously in the past decade?
+- Why do you believe the racial wealth gap by race has increased tremendously in the past decade?

 - Can entrepreneurship programs for minorities help alleviate the wealth gap?

-- Should public policy focus more on racial income inequality or opportunity inequality (regardless of racial mix)?
+- Should public policy focus more on racial income inequality or opportunity inequality (regardless of race)?

 - What types of programs and initiatives should public policy officials focus on to curb inequality?

-- How will inflation affect the racial wealth gap?
+- How will inflation affect the racial wealth gap in the long run?
 What are the recent trends in wealth and income inequality by race?

 Ask the Experts